iteration

 iris$Petal.Width <- round(iris$Petal.Width)

-Rounding w/ vectors
+Rounding old school w/ vectors

 Round all at the same time because round() is vectorized.